Processing Feedback and Criticism Despite Depression

 On the other hand, there is something that people with depression are very willing to accept: criticism.
 The problem comes when you look at the impact that complaints, critiques and criticisms have on your psychological well-being.
 Negative feedback can fuel depression by lowering self-esteem, motivation, energy and mood.
 Criticism can worsen depression and depression makes the criticism feel more intense and frequent.

-The only way to avoid all criticism is to end contact with the outside world and this is obviously problematic.
+The only way to avoid criticism is to end contact with the outside world and this is problematic.
 The goal is for you to accept a complaint and turn it into something helpful and useful.
 If you can grow and learn from the information, the harmful critique becomes constructive criticism.
 Accepting criticism is similar to accepting compliments.
 Here’s how:

 • Pay attention.
 If you are busy or distracted, there is a greater probability of misunderstanding what someone else is trying to communicate.
 Stop whatever you are doing, turn towards the other person and make good eye contact.
 So many perceived criticisms are simple misinterpretations of what someone said or how they said it.
 Using good listening skills ensures that you get the information as intended.

 • Slow down.
 Jumping to negative conclusions happens often because depression sees this as an opportunity to make you more depressed.
 Acknowledging that you are likely to jump to these conclusions gives you the chance to combat it.
 If the negative comment is written in the form of a letter, email, text or instant message, take time to ponder.
-If it was verbal, find an assertive method to stall.
+If it is verbal, find an assertive method to stall.
 Saying “I want to talk more about this.
 Is there a good time to talk later?" gives you time.
 There are no bonus points for responding quickly especially since first reactions can be more harmful.

 • Consider the source.
 Is your friend sarcastic?
 Does your brother make bad jokes?
 Is your mother in a bad mood?
 Find reasons and explanations to justify the negative feedback.
 People are emotional and it is possible that their comment was triggered by something with them rather than something with you.
 Tone is very difficult to interpret in any form of written text and depression works to distort verbal communication to sound more damaging.